Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 {\em Choice of $A$ and $B$:} If the propagation environment is very good, or if we need to place a limited number of relays over a long line, it is very unlikely that a relay will be placed within the first few locations from the previous node.
-In such cases, link quality measurements from those first few locations are wasted, since shadowing is i.i.d. across links.
-In such cases, we can skip measurements at locations $1,2,\cdots,A$ and make measurements from locations $(A+1),(A+2),\cdots,(A+B)$.
-However, we can simply choose $A=0$.
+In such cases, we can skip measurements at locations $1,2,\cdots,A$ and make measurements from locations $(A+1),\cdots,(A+B)$.
 In general, the choice of $A$ and $B$ will depend on the constraints and requirements for the deployment.
-A larger value of $A$ will result in faster exploration of the line, since measurements at many locations need not be made.
-For a fixed $A$, a larger value of $B$ results in more measurements, and hence we can expect a better performance on an average.
-However, $A$ and $B$ must be chosen such that the random variable $Q_{out}(A+B,P_M,W)$ is within tolerable limits with high probability; otherwise the deployment agent might measure too many links which have very high outage probability and are not useful.
+Larger $A$ will result in faster exploration, but very large $A$ will result in very high outage in each link.
+For a fixed $A$, a large $B$ results in more measurements, but we can expect a better performance.